Side Income from Your Automotive Skills

 Community colleges and vocational programs are desperate for instructors with real-world experience.
 Many will hire adjunct instructors for evening or weekend classes.
 You don't need a teaching degree — you need verifiable experience and the ability to explain things clearly.

-The TechForce Foundation has documented the ongoing technician shortage, and training programs need experienced techs to help fill the pipeline.
-Some programs pay surprisingly well for part-time instruction, and it's deeply rewarding work.
+The technician shortage is well documented across the industry, and training programs need experienced techs to help fill the pipeline.
+Some programs pay surprisingly well for part-time instruction.
+It's also deeply rewarding work — you're literally shaping the next generation of techs coming into the trade.

 Content Creation

-I know, I know — "become a YouTuber" sounds like a joke.
-But here's the reality: automotive content performs well online because people need help with their cars.
+"Become a YouTuber" sounds like a joke.
+But automotive content performs well online because people need help with their cars.
 You don't need fancy production.
-Techs I've seen succeed with content are the ones who explain real diagnostics, real repairs, and real shop life without the drama.
+The techs who succeed with content are the ones who explain real diagnostics, real repairs, and real shop life without the drama.

 Consulting

-Once you've built a reputation — especially in a specialty area like diesel, European, or hybrid/EV — there's consulting work available.
+Once you've built a reputation — especially in a specialty area like diesel, European, or hybrid/EV — consulting work opens up.
 Insurance companies need people who can evaluate repair estimates.
 Legal firms need expert witnesses for accident cases.
 Manufacturers need field feedback on warranty issues.

 This isn't day-one stuff.
 It comes after you've built a name.
-But it's worth knowing the path exists.
+But it's worth knowing the path exists because it's one of the few ways in this trade to earn from your knowledge without putting physical wear on your body.

 The Ground Rules